Biomedical Equipment Technician

 • Certified Radiology Equipment Specialist (CRES)

-To earn these credentials, individuals are required to earn an associate degree or complete training in the armed forces and have two to three years of work experience.
-Candidates also have to pass an exam.
+To earn these credentials, individuals must earn an associate degree or complete training in the armed forces, have two to three years of work experience, and pass an exam.

 How Much Do Biomedical Equipment Technicians Make?